dankmeme01/qunet/Protocol.md

 * 1 - Client qunet version is too old
 * 2 - Client qunet version is too new
 * 3 - Reconnect failed, unknown connection ID
+* 4 - Duplicate connection detected from the same address

 ## ClientClose